 Clean Bath Toys Weekly

-Martha Stewart suggests a weekly cleaning of bath toys in one part hot water, one part distilled vinegar and a few drops of dish soap.
+Martha Stewart suggests cleaning bath toys weekly with one part hot water, one part distilled vinegar, and a few drops of dish soap.

-Rinse the toys in warm water and let dry completely.
+Rinse the toys in warm water and let them dry completely.

 Store Bath Toys Properly

-We installed bathrooms fans that automatically sense humidity and turn themselves on and off.
+We installed bathroom fans that automatically sense humidity and turn themselves on and off.
 They have really helped the bath toys dry out.

 In most cases, I would rather throw away the toys than use chlorine bleach.
-If you do use bleach, just make sure you dilute it with water.
+If you do use bleach, make sure you dilute it with water and rinse well.

 How do you clean bath toys?